-The instructor would stand at the front of the class, recite the daily dictation, and watch as the classroom of students furiously attempted to scribble down what they heard.
+The instructor would stand at the front of the class every morning, recite the daily dictation, and watch as the classroom of students furiously attempted to scribble down what they had heard.
 We started with vocabulary words and, as the summer progressed, moved to sentences, then paragraphs.
 It was a quick ten minute routine at the start of class every morning.

-I loved the tingxie because I always knew what to expect.
+The tingxie was comfortable, because I always knew what to expect.
 At the end of each workday, after hours of class and a daily one-on-one with an instructor, my classmates and I were given a list of words that were all fair game for the next day’s quiz.
 The list grew each week.
 By the end of the summer, I was memorizing 100 words a night.

 This is Mandarin, remember, so not only did I have to memorize the Chinese pronunciation and the English meaning but also what the character looked like and how to write it.
-And again, because this is Mandarin, of those 100 words, the vast majority were composed of two or three characters. 听写 tingxie, listen write for example.
+And again, because this is Mandarin, of those 100 words, the vast majority were composed of two or three characters. 听写 tingxie, listen write, to mean dictation, for example.

 At Middlebury, I came up with a pretty good system.
-The Chinese school ate dinner from 6pm to 7pm.
-At 7, I’d find a good spot to sit and then I’d pace myself and focus on one word at a time.
+The Chinese school ate dinner from 6p to 7p.
+At 7p, I’d find a good spot to sit.
+I’d pace myself and focus on one word at a time.

 I’d memorize its pronunciation and meaning.
 I’d write it once while looking at the character, again while looking at the character, I’d cover up my cheatsheet and write it once without looking at the character, again without looking at the character.
 When muscle memory took over, I moved to a new word.